-Go to your library and put on hold the first 1-3 books, and/or use Interlibrary Loan to get the books to your library for free.
+Go to your library (or use Overdrive – here's how to get audiobooks for free, and ebooks for free) and put on hold the first 1-3 books, and/or use Interlibrary Loan to get the books to your library for free.

-Take a book, buy yourself a coffee, and people watch/read for a few hours at your local coffee joint.
+Take a book, make yourself a coffee, and read for a few hours in your backyard.

 Our HEB in Houston also had a whole cooking station where someone would demo cooking a dish, and then give out hearty samples to everyone.